-Running in worn out shoes may increase your risk of injury.
-Parts of a running shoe wear out over time and not all parts of the shoe wear out evenly.
-This means not only will the shoes cushioning change over time but so will the stability and overall balance of the running shoe change with time and wear.
-This all makes it important to change your running shoes on a regular basis.
+Running in worn out running shoes may increase your risk of suffering an injury.
+Components of a typical running shoe will wear out over time and not all parts of a shoe wear out evenly.
+This means that not only will the shoes cushioning qualities change over time, but so will the shoes stability elements and the overall balance of the running shoe with therefore change over time associated with the wear and tear from use.
+For these reasons it is important for any athlete (even casual runner) to change their running shoes on a regular basis.

-When running shoes wear out there can be increased stress to your feet and the rest of your body which may lead to injury.
-It is important to change your running shoes before it reaches this stage and it’s too late.
-Buying quality running shoes is an expensive business but then so is getting injured.
-MRI’s podiatry and physiotherapy sessions aren’t exactly cheap and extended breaks to your training as a result of injury are frustrating to say the least.
+When running shoes “wear out” there can be a resulting increase in stress/strain loading to your feet (and the rest of your body).
+This subsequent alteration in loading to tissues may ultimately lead to injury.
+It is important to change your running shoes before it reaches this stage of tissue overload and it’s “too late”.
+Buying quality running shoes can prove to be an expensive business, with a lot of the top of the line running brands shoes cost upwards of $250 a pop, but then getting injured isn’t cheap either.
+Going for and MRI, seeing a podiatrist or have a few physiotherapy sessions all add, up not to mention that extended breaks to your regular training regime as a result of injury is extremely frustrating to say the least.

-Firstly it is a good idea to get fitted for the right shoe and seeing a sports podiatrist is a good starting point.
-A sports podiatrist can perform a biomechanical assessment of your foot and lower limb including looking at your walking and running style and advise on any necessary additions to your shoe such as orthotics or metatarsal domes as well as the most appropriate running shoe for your needs.
+- For me a great starting point to solve this issues is booking in to see a good sports podiatrist.
+A sports podiatrist can perform a biomechanical assessment of your foot and lower limb including looking at your walking and running style.
+Following this assessment they can advise on any necessary additions to your shoe such as orthotics or metatarsal domes as well as the most appropriate running shoe for your needs.

-Another approach is to visit a specialist running store and get fitted for a running shoe there.
-Typically such a store will allow you to try a number of shoes they have assessed as being appropriate for your needs and have you run in them on a treadmill often filming the biomechanics to see what shoe is working best for you.
+- Another suitable approach is to visit a specialist running store and get fitted for a running shoe there.
+A benefit of this approach is that typically such a store will allow you to try a number of shoes which they have assessed as being appropriate for your needs and allow you run in them on a in-store treadmill (sometimes, even filming the running biomechanics to help assess which shoe is working best for you).

 Disclaimer: Sydney Physio Clinic does not endorse any treatments, procedures, products mentioned.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on Time To Change Your Running Shoes should consult his or her general practitioner, podiatrist, physiotherapist or otherwise appropriately skilled practitioner.